strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ### Include only specified data types during import

-The default `strapi import` command imports your content (entities and links), files (assets), project configuration, and schemas.
+The default `strapi import` command imports your content (entities and relations), files (assets), project configuration, and schemas.
 The `--only` option allows you to export only the listed items by passing a comma-separated string.
 The available values are `content`, `files`, and `config`.
 Schemas are always imported, as schema matching is used for `strapi import`.

 #### Example: import only the project configuration